Big Apple Coaster: Renaming and modifications

 Over the years, the Big Apple Coaster gained a reputation for being a rough roller coaster.
 The original TOGO trains used over-the-shoulder restraints, which many guests reported were uncomfortable.
 In addition, the track layout placed high amounts of lateral forces on guests.
 In 2004, Premier Rides installed magnetic brakes on the ride; by then, TOGO had gone out of business.
 In August 2006, Premier also installed new trains to replace the original TOGO trains.
 After the Premier trains were installed, the ride became noticeably smoother, compared to when the TOGO trains were in use.
 The ride was renamed The Roller Coaster in 2007, and it was again renamed in 2013, becoming the Big Apple Coaster.

-In February 2018, the ride's operator introduced an virtual reality coaster option, designed by VR Coaster.
+In February 2018, the ride's operator introduced a virtual reality coaster option, designed by VR Coaster.
 Riders could pay an additional fee to wear a virtual-reality headset on the ride.
 The headsets contained 3D footage of aliens being chased through the Nevada desert and into the skyline of New York City.

 As of 2021, the Big Apple Express is the only roller coaster by TOGO still operating in North America.
 For the 2021 season, the ride received another set of new trains from Premier Rides.
 These consist of more open-air seating and can hold up to 18 riders, thus increasing the coaster's capacity.
 Testing began in December 2020, with the ride slated to reopen in February 2021.
 An accident occurred in mid-December, where the middle car of one of the new trains derailed on the lift hill, causing severe damage to part of the catwalk.
 The ride reopened on January 30, 2021.
 The newer trains contain lighter restraints that exert less pressure on riders' shoulders.